There are around 7 billion rats in the world, which might explain why they say that you’re never more than six feet away from a rat.

 Rats build simple nests out of whatever they can lay their paws on.
 Inside your home, they’ll bite off bits of paper, fabric, and insulation and drag them to secluded corners to make their nests.
 They sometimes even make their way into walls or through insulation and build their nests there.

-Since they’re so basic and disorganized, rat nests will most likely look like a clump of garbage to you.
+Rat nests will most likely look like a clump of garbage to you.
 But if there are droppings, dirt marks, or tracks nearby, these are all sure signs that the garbage you’re looking at is actually a nest.

-Most rats also tend to follow the same paths back to their nest each time.
+Most rats indoors also tend to follow the same paths back to their nest each time.
 If you see other signs of a rat infestation, such as greasy marks, you may be able to follow them back to a well-hidden rat nest.

 And, since rats live in large groups to protect their young, you can almost guarantee that where there’s one rat, there’s more.